TheMobyCollective/spyro-2/README.md

 # Spyro 2: Ripto's Rage!
 Decompilation
 A decompilation project for the second game in the *Spyro the Dragon* series, **Spyro 2: Ripto's Rage!**.

 This project aims to produce code that will build to an executable which byte-for-byte matches the one used in the final game.
-The earliest final version was selected for this project, but additional work to support changes made in the later versions may be supported in the future.

 ## Version Info
 The final NTSC build of the game is used in this project: